cgwire/kitsu/docs/department/README.md

 ## Create departments

-Departemnts are here to help the supervisors and artists to focus on their tasks.
+Departments are here to help the supervisors and artists to focus on their tasks.
-Once they are link to one or several departments, supervisors and artists will have direct access to their filtered view.
-Deparments also act on the permissions.
+Once they are linked to one or several departments, supervisors and artists will have direct access to their filtered view, and departments also act on the permissions.

-You can create as many ** Departments** you need.
+You can create as many **Departments** you need.

 On the main menu ![Main menu](../img/getting-started/main_button.png) select the **DEPARTMENT** page under the **Admin** section.